Comparison of near-UV continuous light sources

 Also this type of lamp fits in a normal bulb socket.
 The dark coating is on the external side of the tube, and appears to be delicate and easily scratched.

-I have seen HID lamps for coral aquaria advertised as having a colour temperature of 20,000 K, but I think this is only a fantasy specification.
+I have seen automotive HIDs advertised as 30,000 K, but I think this is only a fantasy specification.
 Anything in this range probably would produce soft X-rays and UV-C, rather than visible light.
+These lamps emit a strongly blue or purple light, but I don't know how much UV they emit.
+Blue light corresponds to a color temperature of 8,000-10,000 K, while the extreme purple of twilight is around 12,000 K.

 The subject is a stray flower growing in my garden in the wrong season.
 This species normally displays a strong UV pattern, with a dark central area of the flower.
 However, perhaps because of the late season (mid-November with snow and below-freezing temperatures), this particular flower has a less evident pattern.
 It also insisted in slowly turning away from the camera, which resulted in the test pictures being taken at different angles.